Aragon: Sport

-Nowadays, SD Huesca is the best football team in Aragon.
-In the year 2017/2018 the team had been playing in La Liga (Football First Division), this achievement was reached for the first time in the club's history.

-However, historically, Aragon's most successful football club is Real Zaragoza.
+Aragon's most successful football club is Real Zaragoza.
 The club was founded in 1932 and spent 58 seasons in First Division, having played at its current ground, La Romareda, since 1957.
 Real Zaragoza have won six Copa del Rey titles from 1964 to 2004, and the 1995 European Cup Winners' Cup.

-There are plenty of smaller clubs in the region, like CD Teruel.
+The other most important football team in Aragon is SD Huesca, that in 2018 and 2020 was able to promote to first division.
+Now, SD Huesca is still playing in second division after being relegated two times.
+CD Teruel was able to promote in the 2022/2023 season from segunda federación (Spanish 4th division) to primera federación (Spanish 3rd division) There are plenty of smaller clubs in the region playing in semi-professional and amateur competitions.

 Skiing is popular in the Pyrenean north of Aragon, at resorts such as Formigal and Candanchú.
 The Aragonese city of Jaca in the Pyrenees bid to host the Winter Olympics from 2002 to 2014.
 Zaragoza was considering a bid for the 2022 Winter Olympics, but dropped it in 2011 to strengthen the chance of Barcelona winning the games.

 The Ciudad del Motor de Aragón, also known as Motorland Aragón, is a motorsport race track located near Alcañiz in Aragon.
 It is home to the Aragon motorcycle Grand Prix.